-To use this feature, your output must be a feature class or table.
+To use this feature, the output must be a feature class or table.

-You don't need to change anything when you design your web tool, regardless of whether your output is optional or required.
+You don't need to change anything when you design the web tool, regardless of whether the output is optional or required.

 To share a web tool with an output feature service, the following software requirements must be met:

-After you execute the tool, configure the following settings on the Share As A Web Tool dialog box:
+After you run the tool, configure the following settings in the Share As A Web Tool pane:

-- You can only share the web tool with groups in your portal or ArcGIS Enterprise.
-Do not share your web tool with Everyone, which will result in permission issues when the tool is consumed.
+- Share the web tool only with groups in your portal or ArcGIS Enterprise.
+Leave the Everyone option unchecked to avoid permission issues when the tool is consumed.

 - Leave the View output in map image layer option unchecked.

-- Maximum number of records returned by server has no effect on the output feature service.
+- The Maximum number of records returned by server setting has no effect on the output feature service.

-When consuming a web tool with feature or table output, an additional optional input parameter called Output feature service name is available at the end of the list of parameters.
-This parameter is automatically generated during the publishing process.
-It cannot be removed or renamed.
-To successfully consume a web tool with this parameter, provide a service name that meets the following requirements:
+When consuming a web tool with feature or table output, an additional optional input parameter named Output feature service name is made available at the end of the list of options.
+Below the option are the Overwrite an existing Output Hosted Feature Service and Create a new Output Feature Hosted Service if overwrite fails options used for overwriting an existing output feature service.
+This output parameter is generated during the publishing process.
+It cannot be removed or renamed once the web tool is published.
+To successfully consume a web tool with a new output feature service, provide a service name in the text box that meets the following requirements:

 - The name of the output feature service must be unique across all hosted services of your portal, because all the output feature services will reside in the Hosted folder of your portal.

-- The name can contain only alphanumeric characters or underscores and be 120 characters or less.
+- The name can contain only alphanumeric characters or underscores and must not contain more than 120 characters.

 - The portal user must have privileges to create an output feature service.
 The only roles with this privilege are Publisher and Administrator.
 For portal users with a custom role, that role must have Members/View, Content/Publish hosted feature layers, and Content and Analysis/Standard Feature Analysis privileges.